Channel crossings: First migrants since Labour election victory arrive in UK

 Editor

-The first migrants to cross the Channel since Labour’s election victory have arrived in the UK.
+Downing Street admitted the summer will be “challenging” for the new Government as the first migrants to cross the English Channel since Labour’s election victory arrived in the UK.

+Crossings resumed on an overcast Monday which saw relatively calm conditions at sea after a six-day hiatus amid poor weather.

 Pictures showed groups of people wearing life jackets, and some wrapped in blankets, being escorted off a Border Force boat in Dover, Kent, with children among those seen being carried ashore.

-It comes as newly appointed Home Secretary Yvette Cooper launched a Border Security Command designed to crack down on people smuggling gangs orchestrating the crossings.
+The crossings came as newly appointed Home Secretary Yvette Cooper launched a Border Security Command designed to crack down on people-smuggling gangs orchestrating the crossings.

+A spokesman for Prime Minister Sir Keir Starmer told reporters: “We’re getting to work straight away because we know that this summer will be challenging.”

+The Government is “now focused on the work needed to secure our borders and smash the gangs”, he added.

 So far this year 13,574 migrants have arrived in the UK after crossing the Channel, according to the latest available Home Office figures.